-In accordance with the terms of our fourth amended and restated certificate of incorporation that will become effective upon the closing of this offering and amended and restated bylaws that will become effective upon the effectiveness of the registration statement of which this prospectus is a part, our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
+In accordance with the terms of our fourth amended and restated certificate of incorporation that will become effective upon the closing of this offering and amended and restated bylaws that became effective upon the effectiveness of the registration statement of which this prospectus is a part, our board of directors is divided into three staggered classes of directors and each is assigned to one of the three classes.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
 The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2021 for Class I directors, 2022 for Class II directors and 2023 for Class III directors.

-- Our Class I directors will be Sanjiv K. Patel, M.D. and Linda A. Hill, Ph.D.; - Our Class II directors will be Alexis Borisy, Laura Shawyer, Ph.D. and Mark Murcko, Ph.D.; and - Our Class III directors will be Dipchand Nishar, Douglas S. Ingram and Jami Rubin.
+- Our Class I directors are Sanjiv K. Patel, M.D. and Linda A. Hill, Ph.D.; - · Our Class II directors are Alexis Borisy, Laura Shawyer, Ph.D. and Mark Murcko, Ph.D.; and - Our Class III directors are Dipchand Nishar, Douglas S. Ingram and Jami Rubin.

-Our fourth amended and restated certificate of incorporation that will become effective upon the closing of this offering and amended and restated by-laws that will become effective upon the effectiveness of the registration statement of which this prospectus is a part provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+Our fourth amended and restated certificate of incorporation that will become effective upon the closing of this offering and amended and restated by-laws that became effective upon the effectiveness of the registration statement of which this prospectus is a part provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.